Miami vs. Duke NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- This contest's total is 0.7 points fewer than the 69.2 these two squads combine to give up per game in 2021.
+- Saturday's over/under is 11.6 points higher than the combined 56.9 PPG average of the two teams.

-- The Hurricanes and their opponents score an average of 59.2 points per game, 9.3 fewer than Saturday's total.

-- The 68.5 total in this game is 7.2 points above the 61.3 average total in Blue Devils games this season.
+- The 68.5 over/under in this game is 7.2 points above the 61.3 average total in Blue Devils games this season.

 Miami Stats and Trends

-- Miami has five wins against the spread in 11 games this season.
+- In Miami's 11 games this year, it has five wins against the spread.

 - The Hurricanes have been favored by 21.5 points or more once this season and covered the spread.

-- Miami's games this year have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Miami's games this year have gone over the point total in 45.5% of its opportunities (five times in 11 games with a set point total).

-- When Miami puts up more than 39.1 points, it is 2-0 against the spread and 1-1 overall.
+- When Miami scores more than 39.1 points, it is 2-0 against the spread and 1-1 overall.

-- In games that Miami amasses over 516 yards, the team is 1-1 against the spread and 2-0 overall.
+- When Miami piles up more than 516 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Hurricanes have turned the ball over three more times (17 total) than the Blue Devils have forced a turnover (14) this season.
+- The Hurricanes have turned the ball over 17 times this season, three more turnovers than the Blue Devils have forced (14).

 - Find the latest spread and moneyline odds for Miami at SISportsbook.